d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 ```

 ## Adding a disk with one partition
-Next up, we’ll partition the new drive and install a file system afterwards we’ll be able to mount our drive to a folder in Linux.
-The easiest method is to use the full drive for one partition.
-It is possible to add multiple partitions, you’ll need to add a file system to each partition afterwards and each partition need to be mounted separately.
-If a drive is mounted, like a USB stick, and you want to repartition it, you’ll need to unmount it first.
+Next up, we’ll partition the new drive and install a file system.
+Afterwards we’ll be able to mount the new partition to a folder in Linux.
+The easiest method is to use the full drive space for one partition.
+It is possible to add multiple partitions, you’ll need to add a file system to each partition afterwards and each partition needs to be mounted separately.
+If a partition of a drive is mounted, like a USB stick, and you want to repartition it, you’ll need to unmount it first.
 We’ll now start with creating a partition and installing a file system on our extra drive.
-If a mistake is made while working with the fdisk/gdisk command, finish the current operation and press q to stop.
+If a mistake is made while working with the fdisk/gdisk command, finish the current operation and press q to quit without saving.
 First up, check the device name of our newly added drive by using the lsblk command
 ```bash
 student@linux-ess:~$ lsblk